francocurotto/DDMre/documentation/abilities_list.md

 # Dimension Item Ability
 ## GLUMINIZER
-Doubles the movement cost of monsters.
+Double the movement cost of monsters.
 Only one Gluminizer ability can be activated per duel.

 ## WARPVORTEX
-Summons a warp vortex in the dimensioned location.
+Summon a warp vortex in the dimensioned location.